Safeguarding children and young people policy

 Mandated reporting

-a) Select classes of people in the community are required by law to report to the Child Protection Unit of the relevant state based authority.
+1. Select classes of people in the community are required by law to report to the Child Protection Unit of the relevant state based regulatory authority.
 Please refer to the relevant state’s Child Safety Reporting Guidelines for the applicable reporting requirement.

 Voluntary reporters